-Some years ago, George Ball wrote an article entitled: How to Save Israel In Spite Of Herself.
+Some years ago, George Ball wrote an article entitled: The Middle East: How to Save Israel in Spite of Herself.
 I remember observing at the time that if he knew anything of Jewish faith it should be that the last thing Israel wanted was a savior.
 In it he propounded, as though it were new, the essential formulation of the most consistent foreign policy America has.
 That is: that if Israel returns land to its Arab neighbors there will be peace in the Middle East.
 To this end, America has bullied and bribed Israel since 1948.
 Given the stated objective, this has not been a particularly successful policy.
 Until one realizes that by “peace,” America means status quo.
 America, in particular President Truman, was essential to the founding of Israel.
 Since then, I suspect that without our help Israel would have achieved a position of stability and respect in the community of nations that has been denied her.
 By our consistent policy of forcing Israel to concede land, we have forced Israel to concede sovereignty and identity as a nation.
 Given that history, it is not surprising that most Israelis are beyond the limits of reason.

 There has been some question of Palestinian legitimacy.
 These arguments note the small numbers of Palestinians actually expelled from Israel and view the creation of the Palestinian people as a function of United Nations relief.
 The detachment of military units and financial aid from other nations supports these views.
 But if six million, or more, people view themselves as Palestinians that will suffice.
 The questioning of legitimacy is a perilous and slippery slope.